try ... except ... finally Statement

 - If no expressions are present,

-re-raises the exception that is currently being handled (AKA active exception).
-This is useful when you just wanna log something somewhere that this exception occurred:try: result = 1 / 0 except ZeroDivisionError as e: raise
+raisere-raises the exception that is currently being handled (AKA active exception).
+This is useful when you just wanna log something somewhere that this exception occurred:try: result = 1 / 0 except ZeroDivisionError as e: raise - Called on its own with not active exception or an exception in front of it? a

-exception will be raised.raise
+RuntimeErrorexception will be raised.raise

 Exception Chaining